 top of page

 When you're an aging veteran looking for your next home, the stakes are different.
 This isn’t about chasing square footage or resale value — it’s about whether the space will help or hinder you as your body changes.
-The wrong floor plan can make everyday routines harder, even dangerous, while the right one will quietly support your independence.
+The wrong floor plan can make everyday routines harder, even dangerous.
+The right one will quietly support your independence.
 Veterans face unique transitions over time, often managing injuries or limitations that others overlook.
 Aging in place isn’t just about staying put — it’s about staying free, safe, and in control of your environment.

 Choosing a Home with Universal Design Features